Brexit choices: the EU Customs Union and the Single Market?

 Membership of the EU Single Market

-parties’ manifestos differ is whether the UK should seek to continue to
+there are differing opinions is whether the UK should seek to

-Market membership offered in the Conservative manifesto is that of
+Market membership being pursued by the Government is that of

 seeking “a deep and special partnership including a comprehensive free